-According to Figure 13 : GTM Interpolation compute time with different instance types, we can infer that memory (size and bandwidth) is a bottleneck for the GTM Interpolation application.
+According to Figure 13, we can infer that memory (size and bandwidth) is a bottleneck for the GTM Interpolation application.
 The GTM Interpolation application performs better in the presence of more memory and a smaller number of processor cores sharing the memory.
 The high memory quadruple Extra-Large instances give the best performance overall, but the High-CPU-Extra-Large instances still appear to be the most economical choice.